learicard/evsp-policy-battery/README.md

 ### `results/all_results.csv`

-Computational results for all instances × model types × parameter configurations.
+Computational results for all instances × parameter configurations.

 | Column | Description |
 |---|---|